railroad2/vOscillation/README.md

 # vOscillating
-This class is a Calculator class for Neutrino Oscillation.
+This Project is for the calculation tool for the detection of neutrino with inverse beta deacy.

 This class need to be used with ROOT(CERN).